 Academic Career and Research Areas

-Professor Rixen has worked for more than twenty years on theoretical, numerical and experimental aspects of the dynamics of structures and systems.
-His activities encompass simulations and measurements of vibrations as well as domain decomposition for parallel computing, modelling of multiphysical systems and model identification in operation.
+Professor Rixen has worked for more than twenty five years on theoretical, numerical and experimental aspects of the dynamics of structures and systems.
+His activities encompass simulations and measurements of vibrations as well as domain decomposition for parallel computing, modelling of multiphysical systems and model reduction techniques.
+Since 2012, he is also heavily involved in the planing and control of robots and mechatronical systems.
 Developments are pursued in collaboration with academic partners and industry in domains such as aeronautics and aerospace, automotive, mechatronics, wind energy, microsystems or medical instruments.

 Key Publications (all publications)

-Géradin M, Rixen D: Mechanical Vibrations.
-Theory and Application to Structural Dynamics, 2d edition.
-Chichester: Wiley & Sons, 1997.
+Géradin M, Rixen DJ: Mechanical Vibrations.
+Theory and Application to Structural Dynamics, 3d edition.
+Chichester: Wiley & Sons, 2015.Abstract